rogerlew/advanced-human-factors/README.md

 Provide at least some materials by Friday (1/13) and all materials by Monday (1/16) for review.

 - (Dan) Perception and Human Factors
-- (Benga) Peception Nuclear Control Room Operations
+- (Benga) Perception Nuclear Control Room Operations
 - (Zeth) Immersion in VR